Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Results

 \section{Results}

-Our approach to generate OAM and spiral emission by means of commercial, standard telecom fibres is remarkably simple.
-We demonstrate that a laser beam, coupled with proper input zenith angle $\vartheta$ and azimuth angle $\varphi$ (see Fig.~\ref{setup}a) into fibre cladding modes carrying OAM, produces a spiral emission in the far-field, independently of its wavelength or polarization.
-The main conditions on the incidence beam angles are: small zenith angles (e.g., $\vartheta<2^\circ$), and azimuthal angles such that the projection of the laser beam wave vector on the transverse plane of the fibre ($k_t$) is tangent to the core/cladding interface, so that its radial component is vanishing (see Fig.~\ref{setup}a).
-In our experiments, we removed the external plastic coating of the fibre, so that the beam undergoes multiple reflections at the cladding-air interface while moving in its helical path.
-By exploiting the phenomenon of upconversion luminescence (due to the presence of doping, and of intrinsic and extrinsic defects in MMFs~\cite{hansson2020nonlinear,ManginiFerraro}), we could also monitor beam propagation inside the fibre by naked eye (see Methods).
-In Fig.\ref{setup}c-e, we report microscope images taken from the top of the MMFs, with proper incidence angles.
-Here, we can clearly recognize a helical visible emission, associated with an OAM beam twisting around the core-cladding interface.
-The experimental set-up to study spiral emission is shown in Fig.\ref{setup}f.
+Our approach to generate spiral emission by means of commercial, standard telecom fibres is remarkably simple.
+We demonstrate that a laser beam, coupled with proper input zenith angle $\vartheta$ and azimuth angle $\varphi$ (see Fig.~\ref{setup}a) into the fibre, produces a spiral emission in the far-field, independently of its wavelength or polarization.
+The main conditions on the incidence beam angles are: small zenith angles (e.g., $\vartheta<2^\circ$), and azimuthal angles such that the projection of the incident beam wave vector on the transverse plane of the fibre ($k_t$) is tangent to the core/cladding interface, so that its radial component is vanishing (see Fig.~\ref{setup}a).
+The experimental set-up to study spiral emission is shown in Fig.~\ref{setup}b.
 As a source for SC generation, we used intense femtosecond laser pulses at the 1030 nm wavelength.
 As discussed in the Supplementary, we observed that spiral emission can be obtained with shorter wavelengths as well.
 As it exits the fibre, the beam is collected by an imaging lens to measure the near-field spatial profile and spectrum with a CCD camera and a spectrometer, respectively.
 By means of a flipping mirror we could also image the far-field.
-The true-colour picture on the right of Fig.\ref{setup}b was obtained by matching three different conditions: OAM mode propagation, SC generation, and colour spatial separation.
-In the following, we investigate these elements one at a time.

-OAM generation is due to the excitation of cladding modes supporting OAM both in MMFs and SMFs (see Supplementary).
-These are excited when the laser is focused in the cladding with a small tilt angle $\vartheta$ (between 1 and 2 degrees), and lead to helical beam propagation as shown in Fig.\ref{setup}c-e.
-OAM beams are leaky cladding modes, hence they only survive over a short length of fibre (here typically 2 cm), because of core-cladding mode coupling \cite{ivanov2006cladding}.
-Light tends to penetrate into the fibre core where the refractive index is higher, and it gets coupled to core modes, while losing its OAM.
-By limiting the fibre length to a few centimeters, we keep the output transmission above 90\% even at MW input powers ~\cite{zitelli2020high}.
-Therefore our method permits for a very high OAM conversion efficiency.